-As associate pastor for the Federated Church, I look forward to hearing your life stories.
+As Solo Pastor for the Federated Church, I look forward to hearing your life stories.
 In the meantime, it might help for me to share mine.

 Although I do not remember the experience, I was told by my parents that my birthplace was Seoul, South Korea.
 The earliest memory I have of Korea is living in Busan.
 My father enlisted in the U.S. Army and we lived a short distance outside the base.
 My earliest education was in the American preschool on base.
 When I was six, my mom, younger brother and I flew to the U.S. (with my dad joining us a few months later).

 We settled in Los Angeles.
 My parents did various things to make a living: sew in a garment factory, run a small diner, operate a dry cleaner, and work in a machining factory.
 My brother and I learned to take care of ourselves: walking to and from school, preparing meals, doing homework and making a big mess of our home.

 When I was in second grade, my parents thought it might be a good idea for our family to start going to church.
 They felt that church could help my brother and me from getting into trouble.
 We went to many different Korean immigrant churches.
 Generally, I did not like going to church.
 I did not understand the Korean speakers nor did I enjoy the activities.